hraberg/mimir/README.md

 ### Pong

 [This example](https://github.com/hraberg/mimir/blob/master/test/mimir/test/pong.clj) is an attempt to write something less trivial where the working memory keeps changing.
-It doesn't fully work yet but has shown few weaknesses in the assumptions made in Mímir which needs addressing.
+It doesn't fully work yet but has shown a few weaknesses in the assumptions made in Mímir which needs addressing.
 It uses [`clojure-lanterna`](https://github.com/sjl/clojure-lanterna/) for text UI.

     lein trampoline run -m mimir.test.pong